jivesoftware/GitHub4Jive/README.md

 # GitHub4Jive

-This project demonstrates the power of integration with Jive.
-By combining all of the major collaborative elements of GitHub in one add-on, Jive can drive innovation with rich discussions and quick access to GitHub resources, all within Jive.
-Tiles, apps, services, web hooks, and cartridges will be used to make this experience both natural and powerful.
+This project demonstrates the power of integrating with the Jive Platform.
+By combining all of the major collaborative elements of GitHub into one add-on, Jive can drive innovation with rich discussions and quick access to GitHub resources, all from within Jive.
+Tiles, apps, services, web hooks, and cartridges are used to make this experience both natural and powerful.

 *Note: For architecture details and development notes for each component, please see the corresponding **developer_notes.md** in the component directory.*